Carleton Knights

-The Carleton Knights are the athletic teams that represent Carleton College, located in Northfield, Minnesota, in intercollegiate sports as a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Minnesota Intercollegiate Athletic Conference (MIAC) since the 1983–84 academic year; which they were a member on a previous stint from 1920–21 to 1924–25.
+The Carleton Knights are the athletic teams that represent Carleton College, located in Northfield, Minnesota, in intercollegiate sports as a member of the NCAA Division III ranks, primarily competing in the Minnesota Intercollegiate Athletic Conference (MIAC) since the 1983–84 academic year; which they were a member on a previous stint from 1920–21 to 1924–25.
 The Knights previously competed in the Midwest Conference (MWC) from 1925–26 to 1982–83; although Carleton had dual conference membership with the MWC and the MIAC between 1921–22 and 1924–25.

 All students must participate in physical education or athletic activities to fulfill graduation requirements.

 Rivalries

-Carleton's biggest athletic rival is St. Olaf College, located on the other side of Northfield.
+Carleton's biggest athletic rival is St. Olaf College, located across the Cannon River on the other side of Northfield.
 The Knights and the Oles contest six trophies in yearly matchups.
 The first trophy, The Goat, was created in 1913 and goes to the winning men's basketball team.

 Varsity teams

-Carleton competes in 20 intercollegiate varsity sports (9 for men and 9 for women): Men's sports include baseball, basketball, cross country, football, golf, soccer, swimming, tennis and track & field; while women's sports include basketball, cross country, golf, soccer, softball, swimming, tennis, track & field and volleyball.
+Carleton competes in 18 intercollegiate varsity sports (9 for men and 9 for women): Men's sports include baseball, basketball, cross country, football, golf, soccer, swimming, tennis and track & field; while women's sports include basketball, cross country, golf, soccer, softball, swimming, tennis, track & field and volleyball.